irliao/netgear-ex8000-restart/README.md

 Restarting the extender requires the user to manually login to the extender in a browser and go through multiple pages until you reach the restart button.
 Instead of doing this manually (which gets old real quick), this program will restart the extender without needing to go on the browser.

+### Disclaimer
+Please carefully review the source code before installing and running it.

+**I am not responsible for any damage or data loss caused by this repository.
+Run at your own risk!**

 ## How to Install
 ```bash
 npm i